Division of Geriatric Medicine & Palliative Care

 Geriatric Fellowship Program – Fellowship Director, Brooke Salzman, MD – this program has had 70 graduates since its inception in 1991.
 The geriatric fellowship program has achieved national prominence through our leadership at the American Geriatrics Society and Association of Directors of Geriatric Academic Programs (AGS/ADGAP).
 Our Geriatric Medicine Fellowship Program has two fellows per year.
 The fellows work at all the clinical programs listed above.

-Hospice and Palliative Medicine Fellowship Program – Fellowship Director, John Liantonio, MD – this program began in July 2018.
+Hospice and Palliative Medicine Fellowship Program – Fellowship Director, John Liantonio, MD.
 Our Hospice and Palliative Medicine Fellowship Program has two fellows per year.
 The fellows see patients at Jefferson University Hospital as well as in our outpatient clinics, long term care settings, and in the community with our multiple hospice partners.

 Research: Our Division is committed to excellence in research in both Geriatrics and Hospice and Palliative Medicine.
 Please see our current list of Division research and scholarly activities for more information.